On expansions for nonlinear systems, error estimates and convergence issues: Introduction

 \begin{itemize}

-\item We give in \cref{sec:formal} a \textbf{didactic review of classical expansions for formal linear differential equations}.
+\item In \cref{sec:formal} we give a \textbf{didactic review of classical expansions for formal linear differential equations}.
 Our introduction to this algebraic topic is written with a view to making it understandable by readers with minimal algebraic background.
-We review the following classical expansions: \begin{enumerate} \item the iterated Duhamel or Chen-Fliess formula, \item the Magnus or generalized CBHD formula (associated with coordinates of the first kind), \item Sussmann's infinite product formula (associated with coordinates of the second kind). \end{enumerate}
+We review the following classical expansions: \begin{enumerate} \item the Chen-Fliess formula, \item the Magnus or generalized CBHD formula (associated with coordinates of the first kind), \item Sussmann's infinite product formula (associated with coordinates of the second kind). \end{enumerate}

-\item We introduce a \textbf{new formal mixed expansion}, inspired by quantum mechanics, designed to isolate the role of a time-invariant drift from the role of a time-varying perturbation (see \cref{sec:format.1.1}), which we name \emph{Magnus expansion in the interaction picture} and for which we define coordinates of the \emph{pseudo-first kind} by analogy with first and second kind coordinates.
+\item We introduce a \textbf{new formal mixed expansion}, inspired by quantum mechanics, designed to isolate the role of a time-invariant drift from the role of a time-varying perturbation {(see \cref{thm:Magnus1.0_formel})}, which we name \emph{Magnus expansion in the interaction picture} and for which we define coordinates of the \emph{pseudo-first kind} by analogy with first and second kind coordinates.

-\item We recall in \cref{sec:technical} \textbf{classical well-posedness results and estimates} for products and Lie brackets of analytic vector fields, which are used throughout the paper.
+\item We recall in \cref{sec:technical} \textbf{classical well-posedness results and estimates} for products and Lie brackets of analytic vector fields, which are used throughout the article.

 \item In the context of nonlinear ordinary differential equations driven by regular vector fields, we give in \cref{sec:estimates} \textbf{rigorous proofs of error estimates} between the exact solution and finite approximations of each of these four formal expansions.
-These estimates are part of the mathematical folklore for the Chen-Fliess and Magnus expansions, but are new for our mixed expansion and for Sussmann's infinite product expansion.
+These estimates are part of the mathematical folklore for the Chen-Fliess and Magnus expansions, but are new for our mixed expansion {(see \cref{Prop:Magnus_2})} and for Sussmann's infinite product expansion {(see \cref{Prop:Error_Sussman})}.
 We strive towards providing estimates with similar structures for the four expansions and which are valid under parsimonious regularity assumptions.